no-or/Happy-Hiker/README.md

 -> The App asks the user to complete a form (age, height etc.) and save it to the Firebase for Park Ranger

+# A demo of the app is on the repo